 - So your chart looks beautifully like the below one.

-Step 1: Create the data in a below format and apply chart type 1 (ref types of chart).
+Step 1: Create the data in the below format and apply chart type 1 (ref types of the chart).

 Step 2: Select the data to apply chart type 1.
 Insert > Other Charts > Select Radar Chart.

 Initially, your chart looks like the below one.